 Colleges in favor of the tests believe that the SAT/ACT scores have a two-pronged advantage.
 Firstly, it enables them to predict the first-year college grades, as each of these colleges finds a close correlation between the standardized score and the first-year college grades.
 UT Austin, which also requires test scores, said that on analyzing their class admitted under the test-optional policy, the students who had opted to submit their test scores had an average GPA of 0.86-grade points higher in the first semester than those who had opted out.

-Secondly, since the top colleges receive an application pool of high scorers all having a high GPA of 4, they need a way to go beyond the high school’s grade inflation to differentiate the students in the context of academic excellence.
 Yale, too, emphasized the importance of context in its announcement: “Tests can highlight an applicant’s areas of academic strength, reinforce high school grades, fill in gaps in a transcript stemming from extenuating circumstances, and—most importantly—identify students whose performance stands out in their high school context.”

 Colleges requiring standardized test scores: